- Chart

 Average Trading Volume

-The average trading volume for SMOG is moderate, indicating acceptable liquidity for most investors.
+The average daily trading volume for SMOG is generally moderate, indicating sufficient liquidity for most retail investors.

 Bid-Ask Spread